deonkuhn-medbrief/CoreBundle/README.md

-# Sideclick CoreBundle
+# MedBrief CoreBundle
-This is a Symfony Bundle compatible with Symfony 2.6+ which provides several features which are commonly required in Symfony projects.
+This is a Symfony Bundle compatible with Symfony 2.8+ which provides several features which are commonly required in Symfony projects.

 ## Installation

 ### Step 1: Add the following to the "require" section of composer.json

 ```
-"sideclick/core-bundle": "dev-master"
+"medbrief/core-bundle": "dev-master"
 ```

 ### Step 2: Enable the bundle